sunhwibang/Linseis/README.md

 # Linseis LSR-3 Data Tool
-Data Extraction and Evaluation Tool for Linseis LSR-3 Seebeck Coefficient &amp; Electric Conductivity Measurement
+Data extraction and evaluation tool for Linseis LSR-3 800 Seebeck coefficient &amp; electric conductivity measurement.
+Taking below measured data as an input:

-# Project Title

-One Paragraph of project description goes here
+* Time (min)
+* Temperature (C)
+* Temperature Gradient (C)
+* Resistivity (uOhm * m)
+* Relative Seebeck Coefficient (uV/K)
+and the tool plots:
+* Seebeck Coefficient vs. Temperature
+* Resistivity vs. Temperature
+* Conductivity vs. Temperature
+* Power Factor vs. Temperature

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+Extracting measured data (Time, Temperature, Temperature Gradient, Resistivity, &amp; Relative Seebeck Coefficient) These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites